MegApril/dv-physical-and-nonphysical-injuries/README.md

 ---

 ## Why It Matters
-Injury reports in DV cases are not just medical—they are social signals.
-This analysis helps recognize **non-physical abuse**, geographic inequities, and systemic blind spots.
+Injury reports in DV cases are not just physical—they are environmental too.
+This analysis helps recognize non-physical abuse, geographic inequities, and systemic blind spots.
 These insights may support more equitable public health interventions, reporting practices, and victim services.
+It is also important to note that given the nature of domestic violence, there are likely many cases that are not reported.

 ---